Avimitin/nvim/README.md

 Nothing should slowdown the editor.
 * ***Handy*** and ***Smoothy***: There will always be a panel to remind you when you forget your key settings.
 There will always be a short keystroke to help you get to the place you want to jump to.
-There will always......
+There will always…
 * ***Powerful*** coding experience: With the power from nvim-lspconfig, we can have "IDE Level" coding experience in the terminal.
 * ***Fancy looking***: Talk is cheap, see the [gallery](#Gallery).